-You’ve worked hard to create a beautiful line of products that you want to share with the world.
+You’ve worked hard to create a beautiful line of products you want to share with the world.
 You’ve worked your tail off to perfect your craft.
-You’ve poured your heart and soul into it, not to mention the endless hours you’ve spent.
 You’ve set up your Etsy shop and are ready for the sales to roll in.
-And then…crickets.
+And then, there are crickets.

-If you have any sort of online presence or marketplace, you hear the term SEO used on a regular basis.
+If you have any online presence or marketplace, you hear the term SEO used regularly.
 What is it exactly?
 SEO is an acronym for search engine optimization.
-That is, SEO is the way in which websites increase their visibility and ranking in search engine results.
+That is, SEO is how websites increase their visibility and ranking in search engine results.

 In regular person terms, if someone Googles a product like the one you sell, where does your site pop up in the search list?
 Are you right at the top, beckoning potential buyers to click on your link?
 Or are you on page two or three of the results, lonely and frustrated?

 Ideally, you want to be at or near the beginning of the first page of search results, of course.
 Visibility leads to clicks, and those clicks potentially lead to sales.

 Before jumping into SEO in particular, let’s make sure you’re clear on what Etsy is and how it works.
 At its core, Etsy is simply a giant database of items for sale.
 It’s an enormous online marketplace for handmade and vintage items, as well as supplies for crafting.

 Founded in 2005, Etsy has seen incredible growth in its 13 years.
 One of the most significant recent changes is the use of AIs (or bots) to manage the Etsy searches and results.
 Yes, robots are now in charge of how you rank on Etsy.

 This change has created new SEO requirements for those who want a positive impact on their rankings and results, meaning anyone selling on Etsy.
 So, let’s take a look at how to work this SEO magic.